Why your Supplements and Medications Aren’t Working

 And unless you are paying attention to these factors there’s no way that you can say whether or not a therapy is working for you.

-One of the main things that I do as a physician whenever I consult with people is try to figure out what therapies should be re-visited or re-evaluated.
+One of the main things that I do as a physician whenever I consult with people is trying to figure out what therapies should be re-visited or re-evaluated.

 The reason is simple: